soujanya2cu/Building-NeuralNet-algorithm-from-Scratch/README.md

 ## Applications and Benefits of My Algorithm
  1) The nuts and bolts of Neural Networks has been shown
- 2) No such algorithm exist in Base SAS using Macros
+ 2) No such algorithm exist in Base SAS  so far using Macros
  3) This algorithm is beneficial for companies using Base SAS

+ We are going to present this paper in SESUG 2018 Florida conference.